-The LX, EX and S are powered by a 2.0-liter inline-four good for 146 horsepower and 132 pound-feet of torque – a modest amount consistent with subcompact crossovers.
+The LX, EX and S are powered by a 2.0-liter inline-four good for 146 horsepower and 132 pound-feet of torque – a modest amount consistent with subcompact SUVs.
 The S is the only trim that can be had with front- or all-wheel drive, while every other trim level is AWD only.
 The base engine is always paired with a continuously variable transmission (dubbed "IVT") that simulates gear ratios.
 Fuel economy is 27 mpg city, 31 mpg highway and 29 mpg combined with AWD and 29/34/31 with the FWD S trim.

 We have yet to test the Seltos with the base powertrain.
 We found it to be underpowered in the lighter Kia Forte sedan – which probably isn't a good sign – and the "IVT" transmission to be unusual.
 It simulates gear ratios during most driving conditions, making it feel normal enough (a bit like the Turbo models' dual-clutch gearbox, actually), but when accelerating hard, it'll hang onto revs as a CVT would before eventually "upshifting" a ratio.
-It's weird, but we haven't tested it in the Seltos.
+It's weird, but again, we haven't tested it in the Seltos.

 The Turbo models are a different story.
-Although many cars boast Normal and Sport driving modes, which, among other things, make the engine feel a bit zestier by tweaking throttle response and transmission shift times, those in the Seltos make it feel like you've suddenly dropped in a different engine.
+Although many cars boast Normal and Sport driving modes, which, among other things, make the engine feel a bit zestier by tweaking throttle response and transmission shift times, those in the Seltos make it feel like you suddenly dropped in a different engine.
 Perhaps it's the result of increased boost from the turbocharger in addition to throttle and shifting differences, but the result is a powertrain that legitimately feels exuberant in Sport mode versus merely adequate in Normal.
 Pretty neat, actually.

 The rest of the Seltos driving experience is typical for a Kia: capable, composed but not especially memorable.
 The ride sops up bigger bumps surprisingly well for an inexpensive crossover, perhaps in part due to 18-inch wheels being the biggest size available.
 At the same time, its chassis shows poise around corners and we could pleasantly hustle it along a mountain road without it feeling like a hopeless fish out of water.
-It never transcends into the sporty realm as the Mazda CX-30 does, however, which is more a fact than a complaint.
+It never transcends into the sporty realm as the Mazda CX-30 does, but that's more a fact than a complaint.
 There's also a fair bit of road noise inside, another tell-tale sign of its price point.